MANAGEMENT AND ACCOUNTING WEB

 Francis and Gerwels claim that using statistical methods in business management is beneficial.
 This idea stemmed from the realization that managers work and struggle with variations daily.
 The authors assert the importance of managers taking control and managing variations.
 They can improve their handling of variations by understanding and applying Shewhart's and Deming’s theories of management.

-Controlled variations are caused by chance causes, also called common causes, which are faults of the system.
+Controlled variations are the result of chance causes, also called common causes, which are faults of the system.
 Uncontrolled variations are caused by assignable causes, also called special causes, which indicate an event, from a particular group (workers, area, machine), has occurred in the system.
 In order to control special cause variation, it should be eliminated, when found.
 Special causes are delegated to lower levels of management for example, local supervisors and workers.
 Common cause variations are the responsibility of those managing the system itself, i.e., the senior levels in management.

 There are two tools introduced in the article that are helpful in differentiating between special and common causes: the special cause chart and the Deming Cycle.
 The special cause chart is used to track sample statistics (data on the product, service, or process) over time.
 It is made up of three based lines: central (CL), upper control limit (UCL), and lower control limit (LCL).
 Although there was no detailed explanation about the spread between the lines, the authors insist, "The spread is essential in characterizing the variation as special or common causes.
 (See MAAW's Chapter 3 for how limits are established).
 The limits in this chart are from statistically based calculations using the data (71)."
 If any points exceed the limits (test #1, see Exhibit 1), special causes are indicated.
 It might be worthwhile to investigate, track down, eliminate the source and takes steps to make sure it does not occur again.
 If the points are within the limits, special causes might still be occurring, but in the form of data patterns (shown as test #2 where seven points in a row appear below the center line in Exhibit 1).
 If there are no special causes, the chart represents a system identifier showing the natural variation in a stable system.
 Reducing common cause variation requires a fundamental improvement in the system.